pablodenadai/angular2-seed-project/CONTRIBUTING.md

 # Contributing to Angular 2 - Seed Project

-Thanks for contributing to the project!
+# <a name="tldr"></a> TL;DR

+- Include Node/NPM version when reporting an issue.
+- Format your code/stack trace.
+See [GitHub Flavored Markdown][github-markdown].
+- Gulp task isn't working?
+Try `npm install`.
+- Can find NPM module?
+Try `npm install`.

+# Contributing

 As a contributor, here are the guidelines we would like you to follow:

  - [Question or Problem?](#question)
  - [Issues and Bugs](#issue)